ATraxLab/Onboarding/README.md

 ## git and Github

 Not gonna lie, this one is a bit of a journey.

-The best guide I've found for our purposes is Jenny Bryan's [Happy Git with R](https://happygitwithr.com/).
+1. The best guide I've found for our purposes is Jenny Bryan's [Happy Git with R](https://happygitwithr.com/).
 Don't try to wade through it all at once; plan for this to take time, and do it in installments.
 Start early, since you'll need to start keeping an updated repo for your source code and lab notebook.
+2. Once you have a Github account, you should apply for the [student developer pack](https://docs.github.com/en/free-pro-team@latest/github/teaching-and-learning-with-github-education/applying-for-a-student-developer-pack), which gives access to various pro features and tools.

 ## `knitr`